 Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
-It was established as the capital after the former capital Ayutthaya was attacked by the Burmese and burned down.
-The emerging city, which was protected by a wall, was occupied by a large number of stilt and floating houses built to adapt to common seasonal flooding.
-Up until the Vietnam War, Bangkok was still largely undeveloped until it became a popular place of rest and relaxation for the American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
-However, in the 80's and 90's, Bangkok underwent rapid modernisation and exploded into the metropolis it is today; a city that is lined with skyscrapers and is full of life.
-Bangkok's dazzling neon signs, charming architecture, spicy Thai cuisine and colourful markets make for an exciting first few days of our tour.
+It was established as the capital after the former capital Ayutthaya was destroyed by the Burmese.
+The emerging city, which was protected by a wall, was occupied by a large number of stilt houses built to adapt to common seasonal flooding.
+Up until the Thailand War, Bangkok was still largely undeveloped, until it became a popular place of rest and relaxation for American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
+However, in the 1980s and 1990s, Bangkok underwent rapid modernisation and exploded into the metropolis it is today.
+Bangkok's dazzling neon signs, charming architecture, Thai cuisine and colourful markets make for an exciting first few days of our tour.

-Day 3: Bangkok Meals: B, L, D
+Bangkok Day 3:

-Enjoy a sightseeing tour of the city today.
-Tour the Grand Palace, Wat Pho and Chinatown.
+Meals: B, L, D Enjoy a sightseeing tour of the city today.
+Tour the Grand unsteady or slippery surfaces, occasionally without handrails or assistance.

+Palace, Wat Pho and Chinatown.
 Take a cruise down Chao Phraya River on a longboat to see Pak Khlong Talaat Flower Market and take in an alternative view of the city.
-This evening, enjoy a traditional Thai dinner.

-Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, sometimes on unsteady or slippery surfaces, occasionally without handrails or assistance.
+This evening, enjoy dinner at a local restaurant.
+Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, sometimes on